World forests continue to shrink despite COP26 pledge, report says

 Its satellite-based deforestation monitoring platform, Global Forest Watch (GFW), recorded the destruction in 2022 of more than 4.1 million hectares of primary tropical forest, crucial for the planet's biodiversity and carbon storage.

-The country hardest hit is Brazil, with an area destroyed accounting for 43% of global losses, ahead of the Democratic Republic of the Congo (13%) and Bolivia (9%).
+The country hardest hit is Brazil, with an area destroyed accounting for 43% of global losses, ahead of the Democratic Republic of the Congo (13 per cent) and Bolivia (9 per cent).

 "We are losing one of our most effective tools for combating climate change, protecting biodiversity and supporting the health and livelihoods of millions of people", says GFW Director Mikaela Weisse.